The design and implementation of the linear verified compiler (LVC) is my PhD project.

 In my master's thesis, I developed a term-based approach to static single assignment that leverages that SSA is functional programming (Appel, Kelsey).
 LVC is a verified compiler that uses this approach to realize SSA-based optimizations, in particular sparse conditional constant propagation (Wegman, Zadeck) and SSA-based register allocation including spilling (Rosemann, Schneider, Hack).
 LVC realizes compilation as program transformation to a low-level fragment of the intermediate language (Kelsey, Hudak).
 LVC's intermediate language IL supports this approach by providing two semantic interpretations, a functional one (variables are binders) and an imperative one (variables are imperative locations).
 The two semantic interpretations provide a semantic framework for SSA programs, in particular, we claim IL makes it easier to rename apart an imperative program as the usual dominance-based approach.

-The write-up of my PhD thesis is currently in progress, and I hope to finish this year (2017).
+The write-up of my PhD thesis is currently in progress, and I hope to finish early in 2018.